raspberrypilearning/quest-seeker/en/step_3.md

 ### The Quest Giver

-Add a new GameObject to be the second QuestGiver NPC.
+Add a new GameObject to be the second Quest Giver NPC.

 **Choose:**